kiwicom/easycql/README.md

 `make bench`.
 However this is a synthetic benchmark and your mileage may vary depending on the schema of your data.

-Conservative mode is roughly 5 times faster than using plain `gocql.Unmarshal` and optimized mode is roughly 2 times faster than conservative mode according to our benchmark:
+When unmarshaling, conservative mode is roughly 4 times faster than using plain `gocql.Unmarshal` and optimized mode is roughly 2 times faster than conservative mode according to our benchmark:

 ```